Contrast-Security-OSS/docs/content/troubleshooting/auth/RotatingKeys.md

 -->

 ## Who Should Read This Article
-Enterprise On Premise (EOP) administrators responsible for installation, configuration and administration of both TeamServer and Crawler should read this article in the event of rotating the service key associated with the SuperAdmin account.
+Enterprise On Premises (EOP) administrators responsible for installation, configuration and administration of both TeamServer and Crawler should read this article in the event of rotating the service key associated with the SuperAdmin account.
 The service key will only need to be modified within the Crawler configuration if the service key has been rotated by TeamServer.

 ## How To Resolve This Issue
 From time to time, customers will go through the operation of rotating their API Service Key.
 When this happens and one or more Crawlers have been configured, the configuration located in the *$CRAWLER_HOME/conf/application-main.properties* file will need to change.
 Specifically, the ```apiAuthorization``` (Service Key) and the ```apiKey``` (API Key) will need to change.